jr-b/xenofeminism-manifesto-fr/README.md

 - Copy edit, proofread the French version
 - Add typography small touches: unbreakable spaces, thin spaces, etc.
-- Use an inclusive font, such as https://typotheque.genderfluid.space/index.html
+- Use an inclusive font, such as those listed here: https://typotheque.genderfluid.space/index.html
 - Build a LaTeX template
 - Build a cover page with LaTeX
 - Use a GitHub Workflow to produce the final PDF